donairl/bv-firstperson/README.md

 A first-person shooter prototype built with [Bevy](https://bevyengine.org/) `0.18` and [`bevy_rapier3d`](https://github.com/dimforge/bevy_rapier) for physics.
-You walk around procedural hilly terrain and shoot floating "balloon" targets against the clock for points.
+You walk around a textured, procedurally generated hilly terrain — enclosed by stone walls that follow the ground contour, dotted with layered fir trees, and wrapped in a sky dome with atmospheric distance fog — and shoot floating "balloon" targets against the clock for points.

 ## Gameplay